INSTITUTE FOR SUSTAINED CREATIVITY

 WHAT WE ADVOCATE FOR:

-The Institute for Sustained Creativity challenges arts leaders and community stakeholders to create forward-thinking policies and pedagogies that elevate the importance of the arts — and artists — in all sectors of the economy.
+The Institute for Sustained Creativity challenges arts leaders and community partners to create forward-thinking policies and pedagogies that elevate the importance of the arts — and artists — in all sectors of the economy.
 By combining grass-roots artist and administrative experience with strategic communications and community building, we advocate for the following:

 • Making transparent the pathways by which artists can sustain creative lives.